thebjorn/pydeps/README.rst

    :alt: Code Health

 Python module dependency visualization.
 This package installs the ``pydeps`` command, and normal usage will be to use it from the command line.

+New in version 1.5.0: Python 3 support (thanks to @eight04 for the PR)

 New in version 1.3.4: ``--externals`` will now include modules that haven't been installed (what ``modulefinder`` calls ``badmodules``).